-Transhumanism is the kind of word that you hear and at first it makes you wonder what crazy idea lies behind.
+Transhumanism is the kind of word that makes you wonder what crazy idea lies behind.
 Like all “–isms”, transhumanism is a generic term that represents a broad movement of different tendencies.
 In their globality they strive for an upsurge of scientific research and a broader use of industrial discoveries.
 Undoubtedly, the transhumanist philosophies are all tied to the fields of technology, from computer sciences to robotics, without omitting life sciences like biology.

 Between themselves, transhumanists do not tend to agree on what will happen and even less on what should happen.
 These are the two aspects of transhumanism, a predictive one and a conscious achievable one.
 One tend to predict what will happen, the other to support one specific alternative to be realized.
 By examining how technology is evolving, they try to understand the impact of the different processes on us and our societies.
 Some outcomes seem welcome, while others for the least scary.
 Technology appears to be a sword with two cutting edges.